-‘Suck in your stomach’ is not how to engage your core
+1. ‘Sucking in your stomach’ is not engaging your core

 It’s merely shifting pressure and mass upwards or downwards.
 If you suck it all in hard and your waist goes narrower (it will for as long as you hold your breath anyway), all the stuff that was hanging out has gone somewhere.
 Upwards, pushing into your diaphragm, or downwards pushing onto your pelvic floor.
 Imagine a tube of toothpaste.
 If you squeeze in the middle… the contents of the middle of the tube haven’t disappeared, they have moved.

-Sucking in your breath or holding your breath whilst pulling your stomach in hard, is not training muscles.
-Its shifting pressure and displacing mass.
+Sucking in your breath or holding your breath whilst pulling your stomach in hard, is not training muscles or how to engage your core.
+It’s shifting pressure and displacing mass.

 You exhale, GENTLY drawing your belly button back at the same time as gently drawing your pelvic floor upwards.
 Your abs are drawing gently inwards, but not pulling in hard.
 Both transverse abdominis and pelvic floor are part of your core, and they work together.
 Making an ‘Ssssss’ sound as you exhale may help you find the right deep abdominal muscles.
 For the pelvic floor part… imagine you’re sucking a smoothie with your vagina as the straw… or picking up a grape with your vagina… weird.
 But it works.

 Inhale as you relax the muscles, engage again on the next exhale.
 So you’re working the muscles on the exhale, relaxing on the inhale.